 Embrace fermented food

 Food like yogurt, kefir, miso, sauerkraut, and fermented tofu are your greatest allies in fighting sugar cravings.
 These food contain good bacteria that are beneficial to your digestive system.
-A good digestion and a proper balance of bacteria will help you lessen the intensity of cravings, while you will reap various health benefits.
+Good digestion and a proper balance of bacteria will help you lessen the intensity of cravings, while you will reap various health benefits.

 Although kicking a bad habit is always hard, know that there is nothing you can’t do if you set your mind to it.
 The mere fact that you’ve read this article means that you are aware and motivated, which is a good start.
 Follow these tips, be persistent and keep your goals in mind.
 And your taste buds will follow.